praveentn/hgwxx7/steps_involved.md

 	- Data with low variance can't help in prediction
 	- Dimensionality reduction with t-SNE
 		- t-Distributed Stochastic Neighbor Embedding (t-SNE)
+	- UMAP
+		- maps data to a low-dimensional manifold but tries to preserve more global structure than t-SNE

 6) Comapre Models
     - choice of algorithms